Skip to main content

 # Invoke the agent

-"messages": [{"role": "user", "content": "Delete the file temp.txt"}]
+{"messages": [{"role": "user", "content": "Delete the file temp.txt"}]},

 # Check if execution was interrupted

-if result.get("__interrupt__"):
+if result.interrupts:

 # Extract interrupt information

-action_requests = interrupts["action_requests"]
+action_requests = interrupt_value["action_requests"]

-review_configs = interrupts["review_configs"]
+review_configs = interrupt_value["review_configs"]

 # Create a lookup map from tool name to review config